gohugoio/hugo/content/contribute/documentation.md

 needsexamples: true
 ```

-## Please Help!
-Examples Needed!
+## ~~Please Help!
+Examples Needed!~~ (WIP)

-The preceding `needsexamples` is used to generate the following table.
+The preceding `needsexamples` is used to generate the following list of pages flagged for needing example.
 The edit link will take you directly to the edit URL for the file in GitHub:

 {{< needsexamples >}}